-It seems clear that masks will play an important role in how we all navigate public spaces safely again.
+For many of us, masks have played an important role in safely navigating public spaces over the past few months.
 When we can’t be sure that our kids will be able to keep six feet away from people outside the family, masks can help keep them safe.
 They also provide us with a feeling that we are more secure when we have them on—as if a piece of our shelter-in-place cocoon stays with us as we venture out into the world.
+Plus, they are one of the key precautions that help establish safety for kids heading back to in-person school and daycare situations, as well as for the adults taking care of them.

 That said, masks can be challenging.
 They look strange, even scary to kids.
 Many kids do not like to have their face touched at all, never mind by an irksome mask.
 This is especially true for kids whose sensory systems are extra sensitive to touch.